OlgaLipinsk/SJTracker/README.md

 # Student Job Tracker

-A Streamlit web application for tracking and exploring job vacancies, built with BigQuery database backend.
+A Streamlit web application for tracking and exploring job vacancies.

 ## Features